new issue on salenow!

 Story by

 Whether it’s mozzies, flies or cockroaches, humans are constantly plagued by insect pests.
-LINDA COCKBURN heads to the garden to find some simple plant-based repellents.
+Here's some simple plant-based repellents.

 I have a game I like to play.
 It’s a variation of ‘three wishes from a genie’ and it goes like this: An anonymous benefactor has granted the permanent eradication of three insect pests that bother me and other humans.
 I have to decide, out of all the insects that drive me insane, my top three.
 After deliberation, I usually settle on mosquitoes, flies and cockroaches – in that order.